Water use, sustainability, and efficiency by choosing quality systems and materials, and providing environmentally friendly solutions.

 - provide potable hot water to outlets for consumption, food preparation, utensil washing and oral hygiene

-- prevent growth of Legionella bacteria
+- prevent growth of Legionella bacteria, which can cause serious health problems

 - protect users from scalding during personal hygiene activities